totalspectrum/spin2cpp/doc/general.md

 Small loops are copied to internal memory (COG) to be executed there.
 These loops cannot have any non-inlined calls in them.

+### Bytecode Macro creation (-O1, -Obcmacro)

+Some bytecode backends (e.g. the nucode one) are able to combine bytecodes to create macros.
+This saves considerable space in the generated code.
+Note that this option applies globally, and cannot be turned on/off per function.

 ### Single Use Method inlining (-O2, -Oinline-single)

 If a method is called only once in a whole program, it is expanded inline at the call site.